InScene/essay/docs/guide/convention/GIT_GUIDE.md

 - create PR into develop (CI will run on PR and after merge deployed to staging)
 - delete fix branch

-**NOTE:** merging a fix branch into develop and main should be done with _merge commit_.
+**NOTE:** Merging a fix branch into develop and main should be done with _merge commit_.
 If branches were merged and deleted in Github, the correct way to remove all remote branches in the IDE is to run the following command.

 ```bash
 # Push to origin